Frequently Asked Questions

 - · More than one miscarriage.

 No matter how old you are, it's always a good idea to talk to a doctor before you start trying to get pregnant.
 Doctors can help you prepare your body for a healthy baby.
-They can also answer questions on fertility and give tips on conceiving
+They can also answer questions on fertility and give tips on how to conceive a child.

 Doctors recommend specific treatments for infertility based on: